- Novel drug delivery platform DehydraTECH masks unwanted tastes, improves onset speed, increases bioavailability of active ingredients

 How it is doing:

-In April, the company also revealed that it had successfully processed its first CBD nanoemulsion for one of its licensed clients using DehydraTECH to be incorporated into the client’s cold-brewed coffee production and bottling line.
+Previously, the company also revealed that it had successfully processed its first CBD nanoemulsion for one of its licensed clients using DehydraTECH to be incorporated into the client’s cold-brewed coffee production and bottling line.

 Lexaria’s licensing agreement grants Cannadips CBD exclusive rights for the US market for 10 years and a renewal option for an additional 5 years.
 It also offers an option to expand the licence to Europe, Mexico and/or Canada and contains minimum performance provisions to maintain exclusivity.